Missing white woman syndrome

-Missing white woman syndrome is a term which is used by social scientists and media commentators in reference to the media coverage, especially on television, of missing-person cases involving young, attractive, white, upper middle class women or girls compared to the relative lack of attention towards missing women who were not white, of lower social classes, or of missing men or boys.
+Missing white woman syndrome is a term used by some social scientists and media commentators to denote perceived disproportionate media coverage, especially on television, of missing-person cases toward white women and girls as compared to cases involving male subjects or women of color.
+Supporters of the phenomenon posit that it encompasses supposed disproportionate media attention to female subjects who are young, attractive, white, and upper middle class.
 Although the term was coined in the context of missing-person cases, it is sometimes used of coverage of other violent crimes.
-The phenomenon has been highlighted in the United States, Canada, the United Kingdom, South Africa, Australia, New Zealand, and other predominantly white countries.
+The phenomenon has been highlighted in the United States, Canada, the United Kingdom, Australia, New Zealand, and other predominantly white countries, as well as South Africa.